Real Bout Fatal Fury

-Real Bout Fatal Fury is a 1995 fighting game released by SNK for the Neo-Geo arcade and home platforms.
-It is the fifth installment in the Fatal Fury series, following Fatal Fury 3: Road to the Final Victory.
-Ports of Real Bout were released for the Neo-Geo CD, PlayStation (in Japan and the PAL region) and the Sega Saturn (in Japan, which requires the Extended RAM cartridge for the system).
-The game was later included in Fatal Fury Battle Archives Vol. 2, a compilation released for the PlayStation 2.
-In March 2017, this compilation was re-released in the PlayStation Store on PlayStation 4.
+Real Bout Fatal Fury is a 1995 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
+It is the fourth mainline installment in the Fatal Fury series, following Fatal Fury 3: Road to the Final Victory.
+It the fifth game in the series overall, and the first game of the Real Bout sub-series.

+Ports of Real Bout Fatal Fury were released on February 23, 1996 for the Neo Geo CD in Japan and Europe, on September 20, 1996 for the Sega Saturn in Japan, which requires the 1MB RAM cartridge for the system, and on January 10, 1997 for the PlayStation also in Japan and Europe.
+It was included in Fatal Fury Battle Archives Vol. 2 compilation released in February 2007 for the PlayStation 2.
+The compilation was re-released in the PlayStation Store on PlayStation 4 in March 2017.

 Gameplay

 Real Bout changes the play controls from the previous Fatal Fury games, reducing the number of attack buttons from four to three: a standard punch and kick button, a "Strong Attack" button which can be either a stronger punch or kick attack, depending on the character.
 The game retains the three-plane "oversway" system from Fatal Fury 3, which features a main lane for fighting, with foreground and background planes used to avoid attacks or leap towards the opponent.
 A dedicated button is now used to make an "oversway" (or change plane) towards the background or foreground.

 Real Bout introduces a Power Gauge, which fills up as the player performs normal or special techniques against their opponent or defend themselves, similar to many super move gauges featured in other fighting games.
 The Power Gauge allows players to perform one of three types of Special Techniques, depending on the level of the Power Gauge: